13zebras/nft-drop-starter-project/README.md

-# Solana NFT Drop Project

-## Renaissance Shade NFTs
+# Solana NFT: Renaissance Shade

 ### About This Project